Seravo/docs/_posts/2015-10-13-available-commands.md

 #### wp-last-ssh-logins
 [`wp-last-ssh-logins`](/docs/man/wp-last-ssh-logins) - List last logins according to system status history and failed logins based on wtmp and btmp logs.

+#### wp-last-wp-logins
+[`wp-last-wp-logins`](/docs/man/wp-last-wp-logins) - Shows a summary of successful WordPress logins and unsuccessful WordPress login attempts with relevant information fetched from `wp-login.log`.

 #### wp-list-files-ctime
 [`wp-list-files-ctime`](/docs/man/wp-list-files-ctime) - List all recently changed filed based on change time (ctime attribute).
 Files modified during the last 30 days are listed.
 This is less reliable than `wp-backup-list-changes` as files can have their ctime attribute set to anything.